AllanWang/DST-Mods/Development.md

 Now, you can edit the mod file in git and have it automatically applied whenever the server starts.

 Testing the mod requires a server restart, which can either be done with `c_reset()` in the DST console (`ctrl` + `` ` ``), or by disconnecting and reconnecting.
 There is no need to fully restart the game.
+The console will also be extremely useful to modifying world/user states, so have a look at [the possible commands](https://dontstarve.fandom.com/wiki/Console/Don%27t_Starve_Together_Commands) if you haven't already.

 ---